tsultan/base-framework/README.md

 ### How to set up contribution workflow:

+Unix/Linux/MacOS
-1. Pull most updated version of repo with `git pull`
+1. Pull most updated version of repo with `git pull https://github.com/CPP-AI-Backend/base-framework`
 2. Make a change to this (README.md) file by adding your name + github id in () under list of contributors.
 3. Use `git add README.md` to stage this change in your local environment
 3. Make a new branch and switch to it using checkout.
 For example, my branch I named Ivan_W so I ran `git checkout -b Ivan_W` where the -b tag specifies new branch.